kareenadwight/MAT3373-Machine-Learning-Notes/README.md

 # MAT3373-Machine-Learning-Notes
-Machine learning notes and Python review for MAT 3373, including statistical methods, data analysis, and ML applications.
+Personal machine learning notes and Python review.
+Assignment brainstorming with completed code on Google collab/Jupyter.
+Statistical models and blueprints for the most part.